SoleyIo/dtflw/README.md

 storage.read_table(_flow["SalesStatsPerProduct"]).display()
 ```

-File paths of input and output tables are passed to a callee notebook as arguments. [dbutils.widgets API](https://docs.databricks.com/notebooks/widgets.htm) is used to fetch values passed at runtime.
+File paths of input and output tables are passed to a callee notebook as arguments.
+At runtime, values can be obtained with `init_*` functions (use `dbutils.widgets` API):

 ```python
 # Notebook